-Walsh writes, speaks and teaches on the topics of art, culture, faith & mental health.
-His work has been exhibited and published internationally.
+He writes and speaks on the topics of art, culture, faith, and mental health and his work is exhibited and published internationally.

 2016